 LumiBrite technology is one of Seiko’s most notable innovations.
 It is an eco-friendly, safe, and longer-lasting luminescent paint devoid of the previous radioactive paints used in watch lume.
 Read more here!

 Hardlex glass is also widely used in most Seiko products.
-This provides the resistance of their timepiece to scratches and knocks, making most Seiko dive watches highly-adaptive to outdoor adventures and dives.
-It’s a kind of mineral glass, but with extreme toughness.
+This provides the resistance of their timepiece to scratches and knocks, making most Seiko dive watches highly adaptive to outdoor adventures and dives.
+It’s mineral glass but with extreme toughness.

 Reputable with ISO 6425 certification

-For Seiko’s 130 years of providing quality and functional timepieces, they have provided a solid foundation as a reputable brand.
-As proof of that innovation and quality, their diving watches are backed with ISO 6425 certification.
+Seiko’s 130 years of providing quality and functional timepieces have provided a solid foundation as a reputable brand.
+Their diving watches are backed with ISO 6425 certification as proof of that innovation and quality.

-This certification is an international standard for a series of strict and complicated tests undergone for testing the diving capabilities of each timepiece, making sure that they are qualified.
+This certification is an international standard for a series of strict and complicated tests to test each timepiece’s diving capabilities, making sure that they are qualified.

 Best Seiko Automatic Dive Watches